ging/fiware-catalogue/README.md

 * Do your custom Sass styling work in the theme's scss folder.
 * Run "compass compile" in the theme's root directory to generate your custom css.

-<a name="def-database"></a>

-## How to get the FIWARE Catalogue database

-The FIWARE Catalogue attached in the GitHub release contains no database.
-If you need this database please contact with an authorized entity of the FIWARE project.